vanalex/typescript-lab/README.md

-# nodelab
+# typescript lab

-Project to play a bit with node to experiment and learn :)
+Project to play a bit with typescript to experiment and learn :)